 In contrast to incubation period, LAH and YSV responded to the light treatment and matched our hypotheses, but responses differed between populations.
-Lake Ontario cisco exhibited minimal change in LAH as light increased, but YSV decreased, suggesting that light intensity increased the metabolic demand of embryos and diverted energy away from somatic growth.
+Lake Ontario cisco exhibited minimal change in LAH as light increased, but YSV decreased, suggesting that light intensity increased the metabolic demand of embryos.
 In comparison, Lake Superior cisco showed a trade-off between LAH and YSV.
 A negative relationship between LAH and YSV is common in fish temperature incubation studies (Blaxter, 1991; Karjalainen et al., 2015; Stewart et al., 2021), but the relationship is usually accompanied by a change in incubation period as basal metabolic demand consumes yolk as a function of the length of incubation.
-We found that light influenced incubation periods similarly among light treatments; therefore, the trade-off between LAH and YSV in Lake Superior cisco suggests decreased rates of yolk conversion into somatic tissue occurred as light intensity increased.
-This suggests future decreases in ice coverage and subsequent increases in embryonic light exposure may result in smaller, less-robust larvae, which may explain the low survival of Lake Superior cisco and other coregonines to age-1 over the past 20 years (Lepak et al., 2017; Stockwell et al., 2009).
-The reasons underlying differences between Lakes Ontario and Superior remain unknown.
+We found that light influenced incubation periods similarly among light treatments; therefore, the trade-off between LAH and YSV in Lake Superior cisco suggests decreased yolk conversion efficiency to somatic tissue occurred as light intensity increased.
+This suggests future decreases in ice coverage and subsequent increases in embryonic light exposure, in the absence of adaptation, may result in smaller, less-robust larvae, which may in part explain the low survival of Lake Superior cisco and other coregonines to age-1 over the past 20 years (Lepak et al., 2017; Stockwell et al., 2009).
+The reasons underlying differences between cisco populations from Lakes Ontario and Superior remain unknown.
 However, the contrasting responses in LAH and YSV between populations suggests that embryogenesis for each population has different levels of developmental plasticity to light.

 Embryo development is sensitive to environmental conditions, which can greatly influence life-history trajectories, performances, and reproductive success (Colby and Brooke, 1970; Karjalainen et al., 2016; Luczyński, 1991).
 We did not quantify developmental stages, except eye pigmentation, so specific life-stage developmental rates are unknown.
 Changes in the frequency of light (i.e., periodicity) can have adverse effects on fish embryos after yolk plug closure and first vertebrate trunk segment formation (Abdel-Rahim et al., 2019; Chernyaev, 2007, 1993; Ruchin, 2020).
 Fluctuating light cycles (e.g., 6:6h light:dark) and constant light (e.g., 24h light) accelerated the rate of embryonic development compared to ‘normal’ photoperiods (e.g., 12:12h light:dark; Chernyaev, 2007, 1993; John and Hasler, 1956; Ruchin, 2020).
 Photoperiod disruptions can inhibit the pineal organ and melatonin synthesis, which is critical to regulate and synchronize diurnal and seasonal biological rhythms (Delgado et al., 1987; Ekstrzöm and Meissl, 1997; Falcón et al., 2010; Roberts, 1978).
 The role photoperiod and the endocrine system plays in embryo development and phenology remains unknown for coregonines.
 Further studies that examine the impact of changing light intensities and photoperiods throughout incubations (e.g., decreased or no light during winter from ice coverage and increased light intensity and periodicity during spring ice-out) will help determine the fine-scale influence light and photoperiod may have on specific development stages (i.e., hatching), hormone regulation, and organ, tissue, and skeletal formation.